Citation of United Kingdom legislation: Citation of primary legislation as a whole

-Acts are today split between three series, public general Acts, local Acts, and personal Acts, and cited accordingly.
-Each Act within each series is numbered sequentially with a chapter number, identifying it as a chapter of the (notional) statute book.
+Acts are today split between three series, public general acts, local acts, and personal acts, and cited accordingly.
+Each act within each series is numbered sequentially with a chapter number, identifying it as a chapter of the (notional) statute book.
 Since 1 January 1963, chapter numbers in each series are organised by calendar year.
-The first public general Act passed in a year is "c.
+The first public general act passed in a year is "c.
 1", the second is "c.
-2", and so on; the first local Act of a year is "c. i", the second is "c. ii", and so on; while the first personal Act of a year is "c.
+2", and so on; the first local act of a year is "c. i", the second is "c. ii", and so on; while the first personal act of a year is "c.
 1", the second is "c.
 2", and so on (note the use of italics).

-Chapter numbers for Acts passed before the Acts of Parliament Numbering and Citation Act 1962 are not by calendar year, but instead by the year(s) of the reign during which the relevant parliamentary session was held; thus the Jamaica Independence Act 1962 is cited as "10 & 11 Eliz.
+Chapter numbers for acts passed before the Acts of Parliament Numbering and Citation Act 1962 are not by calendar year, but instead by the year(s) of the reign during which the relevant parliamentary session was held; thus the Jamaica Independence Act 1962 is cited as "10 & 11 Eliz.
 2. c.
-40", meaning the 40th Act passed during the session that started in the 10th year of the reign of Elizabeth II and which finished in the 11th year of that reign.
+40", meaning the 40th (public) act passed during the session that started in the 10th year of the reign of Elizabeth II and which finished in the 11th year of that reign.
 The regnal numeral - the 2 of Eliz.
 2 - is an Arabic rather than a Roman numeral, although historically this was not the case.

-Earlier practice was to specify the parliamentary session by the year in which it started only - and sometimes to date its Acts accordingly.
+Earlier practice was to specify the parliamentary session by the year in which it started only - and sometimes to date its acts accordingly.
 So, for example, the Adventurers' Act was passed by the session 16 Cha.
 1 in 1642 and is cited as 16 Cha.
 1. c.
 33. That session began in 1640.
-In consequence the Act is often referred to as the Adventurers' Act 1640: despite being passed in response to events in 1641.
+In consequence the act is often referred to as the Adventurers' Act 1640: despite being passed in response to events in 1641.

-Short titles were only introduced in the middle of the nineteenth century, and it was only by the late 1890s that every individual Act of Parliament had one.
-Some earlier Acts that originally lacked a short title were given one by later legislation, most notably by the Short Titles Act 1896; also, since the independence of the Irish state in 1922, an Act may have a different short title in the United Kingdom and in the Republic of Ireland because of the different legislation passed in the two states.
-Older Acts may also have a "conventional" short title, such as "Crewe's Act".
+Short titles were only introduced in the middle of the 19th century, and it was only by the late 1890s that every individual act of Parliament had one.
+Some earlier acts that originally lacked a short title were given one by later legislation, most notably by the Short Titles Act 1896; also, since the independence of the Irish state in 1922, an act may have a different short title in the United Kingdom and in the Republic of Ireland because of the different legislation passed in the two states.
+Older acts may also have a "conventional" short title, such as "Crewe's Act".